CiaraStrawberry/TemporalKit/README.md

 A: use a higher fps and/or lower batchnumber, the closer together the keyframes the less artifacts.

-Q: my video jumps about

-A: make sure to set the plate resolution to a multiple of 8 and your frame number and diffuse at that resolution

-Q: the video goes blurry at the end

-A: remove the last non fully sized plate before processing.

 #TODO
 - set up diffusion based upscaling for the plates output
-- constrain the input resolutions to multiples of 3 and 8
 - get the img2img button working with batch processing.
 - add a check to see if the output folder was added.
 - fix that weird shutdown error it gives after running
-- fix the thing it does where it sometimes generates an extra tab when making batches
 - hook up to the api.
-- ebsynth and flowmaps from game engine export\import support
+- flowmaps from game engine export\import support

 Thanks to RAFT for the optical flow system.